shannonmoeller/apply-html/readme.md

 - Will not apply embedded stylesheets prematurely
 - Will not trigger custom element constructors or lifecycle events prematurely

-The live DOM is then patched with the inert fragment using [`nanomorph`](http://npm.im/nanomorph), a hyper-fast diffing algorithm for real DOM nodes.
+The live DOM is then patched with the inert fragment using a hyper-fast [diffing algorithm](http://npm.im/nanomorph) for real DOM nodes.
 This ensures that things only start happening if and when they're supposed to, organically.

 Play with it on [CodePen](https://codepen.io/shannonmoeller/pen/XZXBpE?editors=1111).